hfb0/reporting-channel/README.md

 > To see the api's swagger documentation just access http://running_api_ip/api.

 ## Installation
-> If you are using docker-compose this step is not necessary, just install the [docker-compose](https://docs.docker.com/compose/install/).
+> If you are using docker-compose this step is not necessary, just have the [docker-compose](https://docs.docker.com/compose/install/) installed.

 ```bash
 $ yarn install